 Dahlgren is a tiny village located in the state of Illinois.
 With a population of 502 people and just one neighborhood, Dahlgren is the 749th largest community in Illinois.
-Dahlgren has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Dahlgren was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Dahlgren is generally considered to be a blue-collar town.
-46.08% of the Dahlgren workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dahlgren is a blue-collar town, with 46.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dahlgren is a village of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Dahlgren who work in office and administrative support (13.24%), maintenance occupations (7.84%), and healthcare (7.35%).

 Of important note, Dahlgren is also a village of artists.
 Dahlgren has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dahlgren’s character.